 ML LABS was engaged to design and build the core valuation engine: an AI system that could ingest property photos, satellite imagery, geospatial features, and market data to produce valuations in seconds — targeting accuracy within 10% of the actual closing price in dense metro areas for 90% of cases.

-The engagement delivered a production valuation engine with four integrated capabilities:
+ML LABS delivered a production valuation engine with four capabilities:

-1. Computer vision models trained on property listing photos to assess condition, quality, and features without physical inspection
+- Computer vision.
+Models trained on property listing photos to assess condition, quality, and features without physical inspection

-2. Satellite imagery analysis to capture neighborhood characteristics, land use patterns, and proximity factors at scale
+- Satellite imagery.
+Neighborhood characteristics, land use patterns, and proximity factors captured at scale

-3. Geospatial feature engineering combining location data, neighboring property attributes, and local market dynamics into structured valuation inputs
+- Geospatial features.
+Location data, neighboring property attributes, and local market dynamics combined into structured valuation inputs

-4. Ensemble valuation model that fused visual, spatial, and transactional signals to produce price estimates with confidence intervals
+- Ensemble valuation.
+Visual, spatial, and transactional signals fused to produce price estimates with confidence intervals

 The system processed each property in seconds rather than days, producing valuations with documented confidence levels that enterprise buyers could use in their operational workflows.